abeuscher/hie-of-one-static/src/content/developers.md

 To begin working with HIE of One projects:

-1. Choose a project to focus on (MAIA, NOSH, or Trustee Community).
+1. Choose a project to focus on.
 2. Fork the respective repository on GitHub.
 3. Set up your local development environment following the README instructions in each repo.
 4. Familiarize yourself with the GNAP (Grant Negotiation and Authorization Protocol) as it's central to our architecture.